Klvxn/TRMMR/README.md

 ***
 1. Generating short URLs: Go to the home page and on the input form, paste in a long URL you'd like to trim and click the _TRM_ button.
 A new clean and short URL would be generated for you.
-2. Customizing shortened URLs: To customize the short URL to your taste, there's a second input form that allows to the second half of the generated URL.
-Enter what you prefer and just like before, click the _TRM_ button
+2. Customizing shortened URLs: To customize the shortened URL to your taste, there's a second input form that allows you to customize the second half of the generated URL.
+Enter what you prefer and just like before, click the _TRM_ button.
-   <br> All blank spaces will be converted to hyphens.
+   <br> P.S: All blank spaces will be converted to hyphens.
-3. Generating QR Codes: With the short URL generated for you, you have an option to generate a QR code for the URL immediately.
-To do this, just below the newly created URL, click the Generate QR code button and a box-sized QR code image will be generated for you.
+3. Generating QR Codes: With the short URL generated for you, you have an option to generate a QR code for the URL.
+   To do this, just below the newly created URL, click the _Generate QR Code_ button and a box-sized QR code image will be generated.
 You can also download this image to your device and share it. <br>
 Another way to generate a QR code is to click on _QR CODES_ in the side navigation bar.
-In this page, you can just paste in a short or long URLs and generate the QR code image and also download it to your device.
+In this page, you can just paste in a short or long URL, then generate the QR code image and also download it to your device.
-4. Securing shorten URLs with password:  For users that would want to shorten URLs that contain sensitive information or data that you'd want to keep from everyone else except yourself, you can shorten a URL and secure it with a password.
-Any user that clicks on the shorten URL will be redirected to a page to input the password to the URL before they are redirected to the main URL. <br>
+4. Securing shorten URLs with password:  For users that would want to shorten URLs that may or may not contain sensitive information or data that you'd want to keep from everyone else except yourself, you can shorten a URL and secure it with a password.
+Any user that clicks on the shortened URL will be redirected to a page to enter the password to the URL before they are redirected to the original URL. <br>
     To use this feature, after generating a new short URL, click the _SECURE URL_ button.
 This button would create a password input form for you to secure your URL.
-Enter the URL and submit. <br>
+Enter the a strong password and submit. <br>
     NOTE: You won't be able to recover your URL if you lost the password.
-5. Viewing and clearing your TRMMR history: To see a history of URLs you've previously shortened, click _HISTORY_ on the side navigation tab.
+5. Viewing and clearing your TRMMR history: To see a history of URLs you've previously shortened, click _HISTORY_ on the sidebar.
 This would take show you a list of all your URLs, with their respective creation dates.
-   Below the list, you have the CLEAR HISTORY button that will wipe all your generated URLs from the database, and give you the chance to start fresh.
+   Below the list, you have the CLEAR HISTORY button that will wipe all your generated URLs from the database (giving you the chance to start afresh and fresh :)
-6. Viewing analytics: For each URL in your TRMMR history, you can view analytics and monitor how your shortened URL has been performing.
-On the history page, click on the VIEW ANALYTICS link.
-In this page, you can view the number of clicks on your shortened URL, day it was last visited, day with the most clicks, etc. with graphical representation to show you this data.
+6. Viewing analytics: For each URL in your TRMMR history, you can view the analytics and monitor how your shortened URL has been performing.
+On the history page, click on the _VIEW_ _ANALYTICS_ link.
+In this page, you can view the number of clicks on your shortened URL, the day it was last visited, the day with the most clicks, etc. with graphical representation to show you this data.
 7. Others: On the sidebar, you can also update your information including email, first and last names and even have the option to delete your account.